AbbVie (ABBV) Dividend Stock Analysis

 Industry: Drug Manufacturers – General

-The AbbVie dividend has been paid continuously since 1924 and increased for 48 consecutive years; qualifying the company as a Dividend Aristocrat.
+The AbbVie dividend (as an Abbott Labs spin off) has increased for 49 consecutive years; qualifying the company as a Dividend Aristocrat.

 Current Dividend Annualized: $5.20

 AbbVie (ABBV) Intrinsic Value – Margin of Safety Analysis

 Cash Flow From Operations (CFO) Per Share (TTM): $12.69

 Free Cash Flow Per Share (TTM): $12.20

 Target Buy Price Based on Required Margin of Safety = $114

 (Required Margin of Safety Based On Risk Stability Grade:

 A = 10%, B = 20%, C = 30%, D = 40%, F = 50%)